Friday, March 12, 2010

 B: Lovely rhythm to the lyrics.
 I love the fact that žar means ‘ardour’.
 You occasionally come across words in these languages and think: that’s perfect.

-V: So red it feels like someone should be developing photos.
-I wonder whether this would have done as well with some leggy Serbian babe singing it, or whether Marija’s geeky pug dog features were part of the appeal.
-The vocals are glorious; the performance is bemusing.
-[Addendum: sinister even.]
+’s so red it feels like someone should be developing photos.
+I wonder whether it would have done as well with some leggy babe singing it, or whether Marija’s charmingly geeky pug dog look was part of the appeal.

 16 Czech Republic